laymain/ship-of-fools-mods/ParagonMod/README.md

 ## Paragon

-This mod extends game replayability once you have defeated the end boss by adding a Paragon level progression.\
+This mod extends game replayability once you have defeated the end boss by adding:
-It is slightly inspired by Diablo 3 Paragon system.
+* Paragon level progression, which is slightly inspired by Diablo 3 Paragon system.
+* Endless run mode

 ---

-### Features
+### Paragon

-> Paragon mod allows you to play "Paragon runs" where game difficulty is proportionally increased\
+> Paragon mode allows you to play "Paragon runs" where game difficulty is proportionally increased\
 > in relation to your Paragon level.
 You will be rewarded by a score bonus at the end of the run.

 > Paragon is unlocked when you have successfully completed the game once.\